Majorant series for the $N$-body problem: Numerical experiment

-In Figure~\ref{fig:global_errors} the evolution of global errors is compared for the two numerical integrations.
-The large errors in the positions of the asteroids due to close approaches are not present in the integration of the time-renormalized equations.
+In bottom plot in Figure~\ref{fig:global_errors}, the evolution of global errors for the integration of the time-renormalized equations (for (\ref{eq:s2}) with $\alpha=3$ and $p=4$) is displayed.
+The large errors in the positions of the asteroids due to close approaches observed in Figure~\ref{fig:global_errors} for the integration in physical time are not present in the integration of the time-renormalized equations.